cklasacrcez/bufferish/README.md

 ```

 It creates a new `Buffer` instance of `size` bytes.
+It's available only when `Buffer` class available.

 ```js
 Bufferish.Uint8Array.alloc(size)
 ```

 It creates a new `Uint8Array` instance of `size` bytes.
+It's available only when `Uint8Array` class available.

 ```js
 Bufferish.alloc(size)